redspider/codewars2014/README.md

  * Gimp
  * Dropbox
  * curl
  * xxd

 #### Things to add to our list for next time:

  * Routines for drawing images
  * Routines for pulling text from PDFs
  * Routines for extracting metadata (or possibly just remembering to use the identify tool)
  * A routine for a sandboxed parser that we can add functions to
  * Maybe a turtle interpreter because everyone likes turtles
  * Routine for turning html table into array (I think there's a python lib for that somewhere)
  * Numbers to words and back again perhaps
+ * PBM image format - useful for the QR code square,